ziya-ai/ziya/README.md

 ### Options

-`--exclude`: Comma-separated list of files or directories to exclude from the codebase.
+`--exclude`: Comma-separated list of files or directories or file suffix patterns to exclude from the codebase.
+Eg: `--exclude 'tst,build,*.py'`

-`--include-dirs`: Comma-separated list of directories to include.
+`--include`: Comma-separated list of directories to include.
 By default, it only searches for current directory for code files, but you can specify a list of subset directories under current folder to search instead of the entire folder.
-Eg: `--include-dirs='app,src/mappers'`
+Eg: `--include='app,src/mappers'`

 `--profile`: AWS profile to use for the Bedrock LLM.